NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 The k-fold cross-validation approach performs on average very similar to the hold-out validation model.
 However, as it is training multiple networks, training takes significantly longer.
 Due to this, hold-out validation is recommended when a big dataset is available.
-With a limited dataset the f-fold cross-validation produces a more stable result as it is forming the average of several networks that are trained on different variations of the same data.
+With a limited dataset the k-fold cross-validation produces a more stable result as it is forming the average of several networks that are trained on different variations of the same data.

 ### Classification of Newswire Topics